 No matter what, make sure you read the fine print.
 If you break a contract, then you owe your tuition back to the trucking company you signed with in some cases.
 It’s a win for them either way.
 Be very careful when looking at companies offering deals that seem too good to be true.
 Sometimes, it is.

 How To Get Started

 Roadmaster is a hands-on truck driving school helping to prepare students to take their Class A CDL driver’s license exam.
 To get started on the path to a new career with plenty of potential, just call us at 1-800-831-1300 or fill out our online form.
-If you are out of work or just looking to make a better life for yourself and your family, Roadmaster can help you start a new life in 4 weeks.
+If you are out of work or just looking to make a better life for yourself and your family, Roadmaster can help you start a new life in about a month.